-Security Profile by Device is used to enable or disable user access to the IDE controller.
+Security Profile by Device is used to enable or disable user access to the following devices:

-When this feature is set to Disable, all devices connected to the IDE controller (such as hard disk drives or the CD-ROM drive) are disabled and will not be displayed in the system configuration.
+IDE controller When this feature is set to Disable , all devices connected to the IDE controller (such as hard disk drives or the CD-ROM drive) are disabled and will not be displayed in the system configuration.
+Diskette Drive Access When this feature is set to Disable , the diskette drive cannot be accessed.
+Diskette Write Protect When this feature is set to Enable , all diskettes are treated as if they are write-protected.
+You can read from the diskette, but you cannot write to the diskette.